pankrator/filefly/README.md

 go run ./cmd/uiserver --addr :8090 --metadata-server localhost:9000
 ```

+Pass `--download-concurrency` to control how many blocks the UI server retrieves
+from the data servers at the same time when downloading files.

 Visit `http://localhost:8090` to interact with the UI.
 Browser requests to
 `/api/*` are handled by the UI server, which fetches metadata from the metadata
 server and streams payloads to and from the data servers.